Interpreting Neural Policies with Disentangled Tree Representations

-Our goal is to formulate a logic program that represents the decision-making of a parametric policy to improve interpretability of learned behaviors.
-We propose to first extract the underlying decision tree from the policy which can then be leveraged to construct an interpreter $l^i_t = f_{\mathcal{S}}^i(z_t^i)$, where $l^i_t\in\mathcal{L}$ is a logic program.
-Decision trees are non-parametric supervised learning algorithms for classification and regression.
+\textbf{From states to neuron responses.} Decision trees are non-parametric supervised learning algorithms for classification and regression.
 Throughout training, they develop a set of decision rules based on thresholding one or a subset of input dimensions.
-The relation across rules is described by a tree structure with the root node as the starting point of the decision making process and the leaf nodes as the predictions for classification or regression.
-The property of decision trees to convert either categorical or continuous-valued data to a set of propositions is a natural fit to state-grounded logic programs.
-Given an off-the-shelf trained neural policy $\pi$, we collect a set of rollout trajectories $\mathcal{D}_{\text{dt}}=\{\tau_j\}_{j=1}^N$, where $\tau_j=(o_0,s_0,a_0,z_0,o_1,s_1,a_1,z_1\dots)$.
-We first train a decision tree $T_{\theta^i}$ to predict the $t$'th neuron response based on state,
+The relation across rules is described by a tree structure with the root node as the starting point of the decision-making process and the leaf nodes as the predictions.
+The property of decision trees to convert data for decision making to a set of propositions is a natural fit for state-grounded logic programs.
+Given a trained neural policy $\pi$, we collect a set of rollout trajectories $\mathcal{D}_{\text{dt}}=\{\tau_j\}_{j=1}^N$, where $\tau_j=(o_0,s_0,a_0,z_0,o_1,\dots)$.
+We first train a decision tree $T_{\theta^i}$ to predict the $i$th neuron response from states,

 where $L_{\text{dt}}$ represents the underlying classification or regression criteria.
-The decision tree $T_{\theta^i}$ describes relations between the neuron responses and the relevant states in terms of logical expressions.
+The decision tree $T_{\theta^i}$ describes relations between the neuron responses and the relevant states as logical expressions.
 During inference, starting from the root node, relevant state dimensions will be checked by the decision rule in the current node and directed to the relevant lower layer, finally arriving at one of the leaf nodes and providing information to regress the neuron response.
-Each inference essentially traces out a route from the root node to a leaf node.
+Each inference traces out a route from the root node to a leaf node.
 This route is called a decision path.
 A decision path consists of a sequence of decision rules defined by nodes visited by the path, which combine to form a logic program,

 where $\wedge$ is the logical AND, \rebuttal{$\mathcal{P}_{(s_t)}^i$} is the decision path of the tree $T_{\theta^i}$ that takes $s_t$ as inputs, $g$ gives the state dimension used in the decision rule of node $n$ (assume each node uses one feature for notation simplicity), and $c_n$ is the threshold at node $n$.